anza-xyz/solana-pay/SPEC.md

 The wallet should make an HTTP `HEAD` request to the URL.
 The request should not identify the wallet or the user.

-The wallet should make the request with an [Accept-Encoding header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding), and the application should respond with a [Content-Encoding header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) for HTTP compression.

 The wallet should display the domain of the URL as the request is being made.

 #### HEAD Response